Culture

 The beginning of Kimono

-Japanese clothing began with the Kantoui, a cloth with a hole drilled in the middle, and in the Kofun period, it became a combination of like a jacket and trousers.
+Japanese clothing began with the Kantoui, a cloth with a hole drilled in the middle, and in the Kofun period, it became a combination of a jacket and trousers.

 From the Azuchi-Momoyama period to the Edo period, improvements in dyeing and weaving techniques led to the creation of sumptuous Kimonos and Obis, and the Kimono culture blossomed.